-Note on Hilary Term, 2021
+Note on Michaelmas Term, 2021

 If you are planning to attend a seminar this term, please register using this form.
 For each seminar, those who have registered will receive an email with the Zoom invitation, instructions for joining the call, and further materials for the seminar.
 We are keen to make the seminars available to a global audience, so please feel free to share the registration link with anyone you think might be interested.

 In each seminar, you’ll be able to join the call up to half an hour before the seminar for a virtual ‘meet and greet’.
 The seminar will last for two hours, but those who wish to are welcome to stay on the call for a little while after that for virtual drinks and further discussion.
 If you have any questions about this process, please email Matthew Thomson (firstname.lastname@example.org), who is dealing with the practicalities of holding these seminars via Zoom.

 Margaret Bent (Convener, All Souls College)

 Margot Fassler (Keough-Hesburgh Professor of Music and Liturgy, University of Notre Dame; Tangeman Professor of Music History Emerita, Yale University)

 The Restoration of Anima in Hildegard of Bingen’s Sung Play the Ordo Virtutum

 Discussants: Alison Altstatt (University of Northern Iowa), Barbara Newman (Northwestern University)